pinobatch/pently/docs/pentlyas.md

 ends with the **`fine`** (fee-neh) command, which stops playback, or the **`dal segno`** command, which loops back to `segno` if it exists or the beginning of the song otherwise.

+The included `musicseq.pently` file contains examples of complete songs.

 Glossary
 ========